Inducing Riesz and orthonormal bases in $L^2$ via composition operators: Induced Bases via Differentiable Mappings

 \section{Induced Bases \emph{via} Differentiable Mappings}

-Complete sequences of the form \eqref{eq:perturbed_comp} are of interest in optimization problems, particularly those involving differential operators.
-To facilitate the use of such sequences in applications, we state in this section the necessary and sufficient conditions for completeness in $L^2$ when $h$ is a differentiable mapping.
+Bases of the form \eqref{eq:perturbed_comp} are of interest in optimization problems, particularly those involving differential operators.
+To facilitate the use of such bases in applications, we state in this section the necessary and sufficient conditions for completeness in $L^2(\Omega_2)$ when $h$ is a differentiable mapping.

 Under the conditions of \Cref{theorem:composition_op} it immediately follows that $h_\# \mu$ is locally finite.
 Hence, assuming that $h$ is everywhere differentiable, it follows by Lebesgue differentiation theorem~\cite{Schilling:MeasureTheory2017} that